 With a play on the concept behind the brand, Sello’s logo animation is simple, yet witty.
 Using Sello’s slender and rounded typeface, the animated logo keeps the first four letters static, while the “o” morphs into object icons.
 The “o” morphs into a ring, then headphones, and finally into a bouncing baseball, illustrating the extensive range of products sold through Sello.

-The animated logo starts with a slight chromatic aberration effect, mixed with a glitch effect that looks like digital-distortion, with a pop-in entrance of the Conversable character logo.
+The motion graphics logo starts with a slight chromatic aberration effect, mixed with a glitch effect that looks like digital-distortion, with a pop-in entrance of the Conversable character logo.
 The spaceman’s face shield is actually a speech bubble, hinting at the brand’s messaging channels.

 How to animate a logo with SVGator